 Meningitis Prevention: Protect With a Vaccine

 Is your teen planning on going to a sleep-away camp?
 Be sure your teen gets vaccinated for meningococcal disease if he or she hasn't received the vaccination already.
+Current recommendations call for the first dose at ages 11 or 12, with a booster at age 16.
 Close contact with other kids at camp puts your younger teen at increased risk just as college dormitories do.

 Meningitis Prevention: Avoid the Spread of Disease

 You cannot get meningitis from casual contact, such as by breathing the air that an infected person has breathed.
 These bacteria do not live long outside the human body.
 But you can get it from close or prolonged contact with an infected person.
 The bacteria that cause meningococcal meningitis live in the back of the nose and throat and are carried by 10% to 25% of the population.

 Good personal hygiene can help prevent the spread of disease:

 - Don't share food, glasses, water bottles, or eating utensils.

 - Don't share tissues or towels.

 - Don't share lip gloss or lipstick.